dart-archive/www.dartlang.org/src/site/tools/pub/transformers/index.markdown

 To apply a transformer to the assets in your package, list it in your pubspec.
-If your transformer is saved to `lib/transformer.dart`, add the following to your pubspec:
+If your transformer is implemented in `lib/<package>.dart` or `lib/transformer.dart`, add the following to your pubspec:

 {% prettify lang-sh %}
 transformers: